pmccaffrey6/jupyter-blog/README.md

 ## Setup
 ### Default
-In order to get started, you simply have to have Docker installed and have an internet connection active.
+In order to get started, you simply have to have [Docker](https://docs.docker.com/engine/installation/) installed and have an internet connection active.
 Then, all you have to do is run `docker-compose -d up` from within this directory, wait while it downloads resources and builds the required containers and then navigate to `http://0.0.0.0:8888` for Jupyter and `http://0.0.0.0:8000` for your live preview.

 ### Custom
 #### Blog Content
 When booted up this composition will look for an environment variable called `BLOG_CONTENT_PATH`.
-If not set (which, in the basic scenario, it wouldn't be), this will automatically set this variable to the `demo-content` folder in this directory.
+If not set (which, in the basic scenario, it wouldn't be), this will automatically set this variable to the `demo-content` folder in this repo.
 This is great to get started but, as you progress with your own blog you'll want to store your content in it's own separate directory.
-For me, I have another git repository where all of my blog content is stored (this includes, posts, `.ipynb` files, css, js etc....)
-The `demo-content` folder here serves as a good reference for how you should organize your blog content.
+For me, I have another git repository where all of my blog content is stored (this includes, posts, `.ipynb` files, css, js etc....).
+That being said, the `demo-content` folder here still serves as a good reference for how you should organize your blog content.
 It should basically be laid out like this:

 ```
 ├── content
 │   ├── pages
 │   │   └── about.md
 │   └── posts
-│       ├── mypost.ipynb
+│       ├── ...<YOUR NOTEBOOK .ipynb FILES>
-│       └── mypost.ipynb-meta
+│       └── ...<YOUR .ipynb-meta FILES>
 ├── output
 │   └──... <THIS IS POPULATED AUTOMATICALLY BY PELICAN>
 ├── pelicanconf.py